Andreen-Muchiri/house-hunting/README.md

 10.Acknowledgments.

-ABOUT THE PROJECT.
+**ABOUT THE PROJECT.**

-Rental_Homez  is an internet based Rental search site  that aims to ensure that house-hunting experience has been made easier by providing an extensive range of information on homes available for renting.
+Rental_Homez  is an internet based Rentals search site  that aims to ensure that house-hunting experience has been made easier by providing an extensive range of information on homes available for renting.

-BUILT WITH.
+**BUILT WITH.**

 1.CSS